chazlarson/Media-Scripts/Plex/README.md

 GRAB_BACKGROUNDS=1                           # should get-all-posters retrieve backgrounds?
 ONLY_CURRENT=0                               # should get-all-posters retrieve ONLY current artwork?
 LOCAL_RESET_ARCHIVE=1                        # should reset-posters-tmdb keep a local archive of posters?
+USE_ASSET_NAMING=1                           # should get-all-posters name images to match PMM's Asset Directory requirements?
+USE_ASSET_FOLDERS=1                          # should those PMM-Asset-Directory names use asset folders?
+ASSETS_BY_LIBRARIES=1                        # should those PMM-Asset-Directory images be sorted into library folders?
+ASSET_DIR=assets                             # top-level directory for those PMM-Asset-Directory images
 ```

 ## Scripts: